 Cat Rescue / Adoption

-CWRS has nearly 90 cats in its shelter.
+CWRS has 40 kittens and nearly 70 cats in its shelter.
 Please adopt, don't shop!!!

 We are a volunteer run charity with expenses around £9000 a month.
 Cats ready for adoption can be viewed on our CatChat page.
 If you see a cat that might be a great family member for you, please show your interest here.